A once-in-a-lifetime event is unfolding before our eyes: Filipinos will elect a new set of national leaders amid a raging global pandemic.

 With the allegations of tax evasion and foreign ownership debunked by government offices themselves, there was no legal basis for Duterte’s congress to unplug ABS-CBN’s broadcast.
-Yet, with Duterte’s hissy fit comes the undoing of thousands of jobs amid a pandemic, the waning of far-reaching news channels and a chilling effect that jolts media practitioners up to today.
+Yet, with Duterte’s hissy fit comes the undoing of thousands of jobs amid a pandemic, the waning of far-reaching news channels and the spread of a chilling effect that jolts media practitioners up to today.

 All of these irreversible impacts while Duterte and his cronies continue to rule, scot-free.

 The National Union of Journalists in the Philippines (NUJP) recently found in its internal survey that the average salary range for journalists is from P16,000 to P25,000.
 The cost of living in the Philippines is nearly P48,000, making it doubly difficult for a working journalist to sustain their basic needs.

 To cut off or to threaten a journalist’s livelihood is to disallow them from creating critical reportage.
 Duterte knows that this is the secret to silencing his critics.
 His attacks on the press are deliberate.